Budderiscool/Chatting-App/supabase_schema.md

    if not exists (select 1 from pg_publication_tables where pubname = 'supabase_realtime' and tablename = 'app_config') then
     alter publication supabase_realtime add table public.app_config;
   end if;
+    if not exists (select 1 from pg_publication_tables where pubname = 'supabase_realtime' and tablename = 'channel_reads') then
+    alter publication supabase_realtime add table public.channel_reads;
+  end if;
 end $$;

 -- ROW LEVEL SECURITY (RLS)